 If there is no sufficient flute length, drilled chips can be clogged between the drill bit and the drilled hole.
 As a result of this, friction can be increased, and the drill bit will be overheated quickly.
 As a result, the drill bit can be broken easily.

-Chips can be clogged when there is no cutting fluid, drilling wet wood, and using less-density flute drill bits.
+Chips can be clogged when there is no cutting fluid, when drilling wet wood, and when using less-density flute drill bits.

-In order to prevent this, you must keep 2 times drill bit diameter flute length from the top of the drill.
-So removed chips can be moved out easily.
-As well as you can use push-and-pull drilling method with a lower RPM.
+In order to prevent this, you must keep 2 the drill bit diameter flute length from the top of the drill.
+So, removed chips can be moved out easily.
+You can use the push-and-pull drilling method with a lower RPM.

 7. Drilling Soft and Hard Combined Materials